mrtnee/ISAssignment2/README.md

-# Second Assignment (natural language processing) for IS
+# Second Assignment for IS
 Natural language processing assignment for Intelligent Systems subject.